 Words from the editor

 Hi friends!
-Becky and I just got back from the “trip of a lifetime”.
-We spent almost a month traveling France and Italy with my brother-in-law and his wife.
+Becky and I just got back from the a wonderful experience.
+We spent almost a month traveling France and Italy and Iceland with my brother-in-law and his wife.
 That is my excuse for this late newsletter.

-As we traveled and visited capitals and buildings older than our country it made me realize just how lucky we are.
-These countries have cultures that were the cradle of our cultures, laws and systems that evolved through sacrifice and the shedding of blood.
-I am so thankful that I live in this day, time and place.
+As we traveled and visited capitals and buildings that are significantly older than our country, it made me realize just how lucky we are but also how ‘new’ we are as a country.
+The countries we visited have deep cultures shaped by a history of religion, wars, and leadership that is hard to fathom for us.
+Their history became the cradle of our beliefs, laws and systems that have evolved to become our unique land of opportunity, the United States.
+While visiting Europe and seeing the history was great, I am still thankful that I live in this day, time and place.

-I’m bringing this to light due to as our western cultures evolve, I want us to remember that we live in a time where we can make a difference.
-We live in a unique country that has sacrificed for the good of others at home and abroad.
-So many have paid the ultimate price for our freedom.
+I’m bringing this to light due to as our western cultures evolve, I want us to remember that we live in a time where we can make a difference and it isn’t just about us.

-As a Rotarian I belong to an amazing international organization of leaders who through the gifts of those who died securing our liberties to do what we see as needing to be done.
-May we team with our communities and friends to live lives that are driven by the desire to help our fellow man.
-Let this be driven by respecting our differences and talents for the betterment of all.
+As a Rotarian, I belong to an amazing international organization of leaders who work hard to promote peace, address disasters, educate, end poverty and build community all across the globe, in face of cultural differences.
+May we team with our local and international communities and friends to live our lives driven by a primary purpose: the desire to help our fellow man.
+Let this purpose be guided by respecting our differences and talents for the betterment of all.

 I hope this newsletter is a reminder that you can and are making a difference.